juergscherrer/HSR.CAS-FEE.Testing/dependencies/Exercise.md

-# What happens if our component depends on other?
+# What happens if our component depends on other? - Test Doubles

 ## User stories of a transaction